These days, we can choose from reusable (menstrual cups and cloth pads), or disposable (pads or tampons) menstrual products. Which is best for you?

 The general guideline is to go with a smaller version if you’re under 30, or have never given birth vaginally.
 Then, stick with the large if over 30, or have given birth vaginally.
 The other major consideration is low vs. high cervix.
 If you have a low cervix, you’ll need a shorter cup, and vice-versa.
 It can be quite confusing!

-However, one huge advantage to menstrual cups in terms of usability is their capacity.
+However, one huge advantage of menstrual cups in terms of usability is their capacity.
 The average tampon has a capacity of 5 ml, while a jumbo tampon has a capacity of 10 ml or so.
 Compare this to an average menstrual cup that comes in at 30 ml.

 There are even some high-capacity cups with capacities of up to 40 ml (Super Jennie, Anigan EvaCup, and Meluna Cup).
 If you have a heavy period, this might be exactly what you need.
 If you pair one of these high-capacity cups with a nighttime pad, you may be able to sleep through the night without having to get up!

-The other factor to consider is care and cleaning.
+The other factor to consider is caring and cleaning.
 Disposables pads and tampons are very easy to deal with—just throw them in the trash when you’re done and don’t have a second thought about it.
 This is, however, not the case with reusables.

 Cloth menstrual pads can be laundered with regular laundry and most of them are very stain resistant and/or have dark fabric.
 When you’re out on the road, it’s a bit more difficult and you have to carry a wet bag with you to store the used ones until you get home.